segarciat/python-tutorial/05-Variables/Variables.md

 print(perimeter)
 ```

-This repetition is not great, but  later we will learn ways to mitigate this.
+This repetition is not great, but later we will learn about functions
+to improve this.

 ## Constants and "Magic Numbers"